Dari-OS/spik4J/README.md

 ## Usage

-1. **Paste Your Question**: Copy the question you want answered and paste it into your clipboard.
+1. **Copy Your Question**: Copy the question you want answered.
-2. **Retrieve Your Answer**: Once the answer is ready, it will be automatically copied to your clipboard (this may take a moment).
+2. **Paste Your Answer**: Once the answer is ready, it will be automatically copied to your clipboard (this may take a moment).

 ```mermaid
 stateDiagram